Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Newcastle City Council in partnership with the Newcastle Parks Trust currently holds some 26 Premises Licences which have already been granted under the Licensing Act 2003, for the use of bodies and organisations which may require the use of these Premises Licences for licensable activities.
 These licensable activities range from the sale of alcohol through to the performance of live music and the performance of plays.

-In terms of the legal process the City Council in partnership with the Parks Trust therefore has very much made it easier for events in the City needing permission under the Licensing Act 2003 to take place.
+In terms of the legal process the City Council in partnership with the Newcastle Parks Trust therefore has very much made it easier for events in the City needing permission under the Licensing Act 2003 to take place.
 Premises Licences are in place in parks such as Leazes Park and Exhibition Park in the city centre and also parks in our neighbourhoods such as Blakelaw Park and Walker Park.
-Please contact us for details of these areas.
+Please go to Newcastle Parks Trust for details of these areas.

-For any events on the Town Moor make contact with the Freeman.
+For any events on the Town Moor make contact with the Freeman of Newcastle.

 Step 5.
 Produce an event plan